Middleton comes alive in 4th quarter; Bucks take 3-1 lead

-LAKE BUENA VISTA, Fla.
-(AP) — Giannis Antetokounmpo had 31 points, 15 rebounds and eight assists, Khris Middleton finally came alive with a huge fourth quarter and the Milwaukee Bucks beat the Orlando Magic 121-106 on Monday to take a 3-1 lead in the first-round series.
+Antetokounmpo had 31 points, 15 rebounds and eight assists and Middleton finally came alive with a huge fourth quarter as the Bucks beat the Magic 121-106 to take a 3-1 lead in the first-round series.

-Middleton scored 18 of his 21 points in the fourth quarter and finished with 10 rebounds after being held to one field goal in the first three quarters on 1-of-9 shooting.
+Middleton scored 18 of his 21 points in the final quarter and finished with 10 rebounds after being held to one field goal in the first three quarters on 1-of-9 shooting.

+“At times I am too unselfish, so I have to force the issue,” Middleton said.

+Bucks coach Mike Budenholzer said it was “just a matter of time” before Middleton had a breakout game.

 Wesley Matthews added 12 points for the Bucks, who can close out the Magic on Wednesday.